-- > the Offer of Advance - > the European Standardised Information Sheet (which relates to the Offer of Advance) - > the Mortgage Deed - > and for as long as you are a borrowing member of Scottish Building Society, our Rules.
+- > the Offer Documents, which include a Mortgage Illustration or European Standardised Information Sheet, and a Mortgage Offer.
+Depending on the product you have applied for, they may also include a Letter of Offer and/or an Offer of Advance. - > the Standard Security - > and for as long as you are a borrowing member of Scottish Building Society, our Rules.

-If you change your mortgage or your mortgage product with us and we issue you with a new Offer of Advance and/or a new European Standardised Information Sheet, we'll update our agreement with you accordingly.
+If you change your mortgage or your mortgage product with us and we issue you with new Offer Documents, we'll update our agreement with you accordingly.